-Double click on the installer to begin installation.
-Depending on your operating system you may be prompted for your password or asked to allow the installation to be performed.
-The installation can only be performed from a user with administrative privileges.
+The installation can only be performed by a user with administrative privileges.
+On some operating systems, you can double click on the installer file icon to begin installation.
+Depending on your operating system you may be prompted for your password (as shown in figure 2.1) or asked to allow the installation to be performed.